 When strategically placing your SEO keywords and phrases on your pages, it’s important to avoid over-optimization.
 Google and other search engines will penalize your page if it attempts to use keywords too many times throughout the content.

-In addition, you want to make sure that each piece of content focuses on just one or two keywords.
+In addition, you want to make sure that each piece of the content focuses on just one or two keywords.
 This helps ensure that your content is specific and relevant.
 Trying to tackle too many keywords at once may negatively impact your search engine optimization as it often makes for un-focused and thin content.

 While site content plays a vital role in your search engine rankings, it’s also important to consider your site architecture.
 Part of the optimization process is to ensure SEO definition on all parts of your web pages.
 You want to use a website design that makes it easy for search engines to scan or crawl your pages and content.